TIPS, or Treasury Inflation-Protected Securities, is a type of bond issued by the U.S. Treasury with principal and interest linked to inflation.

-Like regular Treasury notes, TIPS are totally safe and the interests are exempt from state and local income tax because they are issued by the U.S. Treasury.
-Of course because some inflation is expected, the quoted yield on TIPS is lower than that on regular bond of the same term.
-For example right now yield on 5-year TIPS is about 2.6%.
-Yield on 5-year Treasury note is about 4.75%, implying a 2.15% expected inflation for the next 5 years.
+Like regular Treasury notes, TIPS are totally safe and the interest is exempt from state and local income tax because they are issued by the U.S. Treasury.
+Of course because some inflation is expected, the quoted yield on TIPS is lower than that on a regular bond of the same term.
+For example, when the yield on a 5-year TIPS is about 1.6% and the yield on a 5-year Treasury note is about 4%, this implies a 2.4% expected inflation for the next 5 years.

-Right now Treasury sells TIPS four times a year in January, April, July and October.
+Right now Treasury sells TIPS every month.
 You will have to know when they hold the auction because the window for placing orders is only a few days.
-Take a look at the Tentative Treasury Auction Schedule and see when TIPS are coming up for auction or subscribe to my RSS feed for upcoming Treasury auctions.
-I also have RSS feeds for the current yield on TIPS and regular Treasurys of different maturities.
+Take a look at the Tentative Treasury Auction Schedule and see when TIPS are coming up for auction.

 There are many fine details on how TIPS really work.
-You don’t necessarily have to know unless you are also a finance buff like me.
+You don’t necessarily have to get into the weeds.
 You have to first decide whether you want to buy TIPS at all:

 Say No To Management Fees

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.